arnell0/weather/README.md

   API used https://rapidapi.com/community/api/open-weather-map
   notes: respones looked weird at first glance, because they use different units then what we "non science people" asume.
 Such as Kelvin instead of Celsius for temperatur.
   - convert units
+- display a little prettier
+- design the layout

 <!-- https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f -->